rubenrocha26/devops-24-25-1241924/CA2/part4/README.md

-# _Part4 - Containers With Docker + Docker Compose_
+# _Part 4 - Containerizing Applications with Docker, Docker Compose, and Kubernetes_
+_

-## Introduction to Part 3
+## Introduction to Part 4

-This report outlines the process of containerizing a web application using Docker.
+This report outlines the process of containerizing a full-stack web application with its database using Docker.
-The primary objective was to demonstrate how to build, deploy, and manage both a web application and its accompanying database inside Docker containers.
+The main objective was to showcase how to package, deploy, and manage both services in isolated containers, ensuring portability and consistency.

-Additionally, an alternative deployment method using **Heroku**—a cloud platform that simplifies application deployment—was explored.
+Additionally, an alternative deployment method using **Kubernetes**—a cloud platform that simplifies application deployment—was explored.

 The following aspects are covered in this report:

 - Creation of Dockerfiles for the web application and the database
 - Configuration of Docker Compose to orchestrate the multi-container environment
 - Tagging and pushing Docker images to a remote repository
-- Deployment using Heroku for comparison
+- Deployment using Kubernetes for comparison

 By completing these steps, I developed a deeper understanding of containerization concepts and modern deployment workflows.